 - Sweden and Prussia sign the Treaty of Hamburg.

-- Trevi Fountain is officially completed and inaugurated in Rome by Pope Clement XIII.
+- Trevi Fountain is officially completed and inaugurated in Rome.

 - Holy Roman Emperor Ferdinand II and Danish King Christian IV sign the Treaty of Lübeck ending Danish intervention in the Thirty Years' War.